SatyaTheG/Fake_news_detector/README.md

 # Fake_news_detector🕵️
 The project aims to develop a machine learning-based solution for automated news credibility detection.
-With the increasing volume of online activities, it becomes challenging for daily news consumers to manually read ,review and and believe each article in the internet.
+The increasing volume of online content has led to a rise in the spread of fake news and spam, which can harm businesses and individuals by promoting fraudulent or low-quality products or services.
+Spam can harm the reputation of a company or product, reduce productivity, and waste resources.
+Therefore, detecting and removing spam is critical for maintaining a healthy and efficient system.
 This project seeks to streamline and expedite the detection process by leveraging machine learning algorithms.

 ## Clone Repo And use it
 * Clone resume_miner repo using below command